FlicAnderson/R_DataWrangling/R_DataWrangling.md

 For reproducible science, this is best done programmatically.

-R is great for this & there are a few great packages which make life much easier (Dplyr, Tidyr, reshape, etc)
+R is great for this & there are a few great packages which make life much easier (dplyr, tidyr, reshape/reshape2, etc)

 If you work with data, you probably do a lot of data wrangling - congrats!